 See below for the highlights and updates about a few of the USDA connectivity programs.
 Visit the USDA website for information on all broadband and telecom programs.

-ReConnect is the USDA’s newest grant, loan, and combination grant/loan program supporting broadband access to rural homes, farms and businesses.
+ReConnect is a grant, loan, and combination grant/loan program supporting broadband access to rural homes, farms and businesses.

 On October 13, 2020, Emery Telecommunications & Video Inc. (Emery) was awarded a $6.3 million ReConnect grant to deploy a fiber-to-the-premises (FTTP) network to connect 1,638 people, 91 farms, 52 businesses, three fire stations and two post offices in Dolores, San Miguel and Montezuma counties in Colorado.
 Emery will provide a $2.1 million match making the total project cost $8.4 million.